apaudel-umd/jasmine__dragon/README.md

 A customer can order tea and make payments.

 ## Output
+**If your are a customer:**
+When choosing the make payment, you will see your full order set that you payed for, print to the terminal

+**If your are a Waiter/Cashier:**
 When choosing to check data, you will see seaborn bar graphs as output in a new window.
 You can check graphs for:
 - Tea Types
 - Tea Temp